RegestaItalia/trm-docs/client/docs/examples/install.md

 # Hello world!

-In this demo we're going to install the sample package `hello-world`.
+In this demo we're going to install the sample package [hello-world](https://www.trmregistry.com/#/package/hello-world).

 This package contains a simple report that, when executed, will print an hello world string.